pkoehlers/maploader/README.md

 The payload in the map topics simply is the string determining the map name.

-Load and Save may be used for backup functioniality, i.e. saving a map under a different name.
+Load and Save may be used for backup functionality, i.e. saving a map under a different name.

 The maploader status can change to the following value: